-SPEA-S 463 Honors-Interpersonal Relations in the Workplace (1-4 cr.)
+- SPEA-S 463 Honors-Interpersonal Relations in the Workplace (1-4 cr.)
 Requires consent of SPEA Honors advisor.
-Course covers same content as SPEA-V 463; however, honors students will complete advanced coursework.

-SPEA-V 465 Geographic Information Systems for Public and Environmental Affairs (3 cr.)
+Course covers same content as SPEA-V 463; however, honors students will complete advanced coursework. - SPEA-V 465 Geographic Information Systems for Public and Environmental Affairs (3 cr.)
 Students will learn the concepts, methodologies, and perspectives essential for using geographic information systems (GIS) to address critical public affairs issues.
-Through course projects, students will learn how to use desktop and Internet-based GIS applications and will develop complementary skills related to designing and implementing GIS applications for public-sector organizations.

-SPEA-V 470 Community Development Workshop (3 cr.)
+Through course projects, students will learn how to use desktop and Internet-based GIS applications and will develop complementary skills related to designing and implementing GIS applications for public-sector organizations. - SPEA-V 470 Community Development Workshop (3 cr.)
 This course will be conducted as an undergraduate research workshop.
 The focus will be on community development problems, such as long-range planning, the delivery of government services, or local economic development.
-The research topic of the course will change each year and will be announced the previous semester.

-SPEA-V 471 Urban Management Systems (3 cr.)
-This course is designed to extend the student's skill in applying a variety of qualitative and quantitative methods to the problems of urban government planning and management.

-SPEA-V 473 Management, Leadership, and Policy (3 cr.)
-P: SPEA-V 236 Management Concepts and Applications I and SPEA-V 336 Management Concepts and Applications II for Bloomington only; Senior standing and permission of instructor for Indianapolis only.
+The research topic of the course will change each year and will be announced the previous semester. - SPEA-V 471 Urban Management Systems (3 cr.)
+This course is designed to extend the student's skill in applying a variety of qualitative and quantitative methods to the problems of urban government planning and management. - SPEA-V 473 Management, Leadership, and Policy (3 cr.)
+P: SPEA-V 236 Management Concepts and Applications I and SPEA-V 336 Management Concepts and Applications II for Bloomington only; P: SPEA-K 300 and SPEA-V 370 for Indianapolis only.
 This course seeks to integrate learning across the public affairs curriculum.
 Students will review and reflect about their learning in management, leadership, and policy.
-Experiential methods-service learning, projects, cases, and exercises-will be used to help students apply theory, concepts, and skills.

-SPEA-V 475 Database Management Systems (3 cr.)
+Experiential methods-service learning, projects, cases, and exercises-will be used to help students apply theory, concepts, and skills. - SPEA-V 475 Database Management Systems (3 cr.)
 P: SPEA-V 261, V 369, or equivalent.
 Students learn contemporary theories and methodologies regarding design, use, and management of database systems among public-sector organizations.
-The course provides hands-on experience with tools such as entity-relationship diagrams, query languages, database management software; and an understanding of critical database management issues such as security, backup, and recovery.

-SPEA-V 490 Directed Research in Public and Environmental Affairs (0-3 cr.)
+The course provides hands-on experience with tools such as entity-relationship diagrams, query languages, database management software; and an understanding of critical database management issues such as security, backup, and recovery. - SPEA-V 482 Overseas Topics in Public Affairs (0-15 cr.)
+SPEA Abroad Program: Study of selected topics in public affairs.
+Topics vary from semester to semester.
+May be repeated for credit. - SPEA-V 490 Directed Research in Public and Environmental Affairs (0-3 cr.)
 To be arranged with the individual instructor and approved by the chairperson of the undergraduate program.
 May be repeated for credit.